yosefnuragaw/FastVSS/README.md

 The main idea of this solution is to utilize hyperdimensional computing to elevate faster retrieval methods that can acquire context.

-Technical details of the project is available on the:
+Technical details of the project:
 - Technical report (Indonesian)
 - Presentation deck (English and Indonesian)